burczu/react-router-role-authorization/README.md

 ## Usage

 React-Router Role Authorization library provides two React components: `AuthorizedComponent` and `RoleAwareComponent`.
-Please see below what is their purpose and how to utilize them in your application.
+Please see below their purpose and how to utilize them in your application.

 ### AuthorizedComponent

 Thanks to `AuthorizedComponent` you can handle access to the route only for specific user roles.
-To do that, at first you have to configure your routes:
+To do that, first you have to configure your routes:

 ```JSX
 ReactDOM.render((